imba/imba.io/content/docs/start.md

 # Quick Start

 The easiest way to get started with Imba is to use `npx` to get a brand-new project up and running.
+You can also try Imba immediately in your browser with the [Imba playground](/try/examples/apps/playground/app.imba)

 ### Create a starter project